gilde-der-nacht/hermes/README.md

 - `DEMO_WEBSOCKET_SERVER`: The URL where the WebSocket has to connect to.
 Normally something like wss://domainname.tld/ws, for development just ws://127.0.0.1/ws
 - `DEMO_DISCORD_SERVERID`: Every Discord server has a unique id.
 See inside Discord: Server Settings -> Widgets -> Server ID.
 - `DEMO_DISCORD_CHANNELID`: Unique ID of the Discord channel the message from the web-user has to be sent to.
 Enable the Devloper Mode in the Discord Settings allows to copy the ID of every channel within Discord itself.
+See User Settings -> Advanced -> Develop Mode.

 ## Create Bot (Developer)